ovity/octotree/README.md

 ![GitHub Enterprise](docs/pro-ghe.png)

+### Lazy-load a specific repository

+Activate lazy-loading for specific repositories by clicking the ⚡️ icon in the Octotree sidebar header.

+Lazy-loading is helpful when you work with a big repositories (e.g. Linux, Kubernetes).
+The drawback is it doesn't feel as smooth as non-lazy-loading because Octotree has to make additional requests and render each subdirectory when you click on it.
+By activating lazy-loading only for large repositories, you'll have the best of both worlds.

-### Others
+### Enhanced code review

-- **Show sidebar on hover**.
-If checked, hover the Octotree button to open the sidebar.
-Otherwise, click the button to open the sidebar.
-- **Load code tree lazily**.
-By default, Octotree loads everything in a single API request to render the full code tree.
-If you frequently work with big repositories, you should select this option so that Octotree only loads and renders the code tree lazily.
-- **Show file-specific icons**.
-If checked, show different icons for different file types.
-- **Show only pull request changes**.
-If checked, show only the change set of the current pull request.
-Otherwise, show the full code tree.
-- **Enable Octotree in pages (Pro)**.
-Control which pages Octotree will show up in by choosing among the provided options.
-- **Cache repositories locally (Pro)**.
-Whether to cache the repository file structure in **local machine cache** (via browser Cache API).
-This speeds up loading of large repositories and reduces the number of API requests to GitHub.
-- **Enhanced code review (Pro)**.
-In the Pull Request page, you will automatically see file comments and file view status.
+In the Pull Request page, Octotree shows file comments and file view status.
+The "Show non-file comments" group shows those comments that are added to the pull request, not to individual files.
+The file view status display in the Octotree sidebar helps you review large pull requests easier.

-- **Multiple themes (Pro)**.
+### Multiple themes

 Click the theme icon located at the bottom of Octotree to select a color theme.
 The "Only Sidebar" theme changes the Octotree sidebar to the dark theme without changing the theme of the GitHub page.
+This is helpful if you already use another mechanism to show GitHub in dark mode.

-- **Change docking position (Pro)**.
+### Change docking position

 Click the dock icon at the footer of Octotree to change the sidebar location to the right or left of the screen.

-- **File search (Pro)**.
-Click the search icon to start file search.
-Note that this requires the "Load entire tree at once" option to be selected.
-- **Repository and PR bookmark (Pro)**.
+### Repository and PR bookmark

 When viewing a repository or pull request, you can click the bookmark icon next to its title to bookmark it.
 You can view all bookmarks by clicking the bookmark icon in Octotree header.

+### File search

+Click the search icon to start file search.

+Note that when lazy-loading is used, search only works with directories and files that were loaded.

+### Collapse tree

+Click the collapse tree icon at the Octotree sidebar header to collapse the code tree.

+### View full file

+Click to view the entire file with diffs.
+For large files, this might take a while.

-### Browser Permissions
+## Browser Permissions

 Octotree Core (built from source from this repo) requires some [browser permissions](https://developer.chrome.com/extensions/declare_permissions):